matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 In a high-flow system, a single commit can be built, tested, and deployed within minutes.
 This is the closest practical expression of the same principle.
 Work should move continuously, without queuing, batching, or [waiting](#waiting).

-### Tracing the Root Cause
+### Tracing the root cause

 _Mura_ is not just a vague feeling of chaos.
 In modern software delivery teams, it is a problem you can detect and measure using **DORA** metrics.
 It is the "hurry up and wait" pattern that creates the waste (_Muda_) and symptoms of inefficiency.

-Unevenness is not "a system problem", it is almost always the direct result of:
+Unevenness is not "a system problem", it is often a result of:

-- capacity overcommitment
+- capacity overcommitment without contingency
 - deadline-driven delivery
 - multi-projecting
 - fractured ownership